 On the upper floor, you will see the balcony of the loft.
 There is a small window with a small balcony which seems to be a flower.

 The facade is a piece of art itself.
 Prepare your camera cause you will take plenty of pictures here.

 The roof is one of Gaudí’s most characteristic elements for urban buildings.
-It has a wavy shape which looks like the arched back of a dragon and it is covered with colourful ceramic tiles that evoke scales.
+It has a wavy shape that looks like the arched back of a dragon and it is covered with colorful ceramic tiles that evoke scales.